 Second, distributivity of conjunction over disjunction is also a direct consequence of the usual set semantics, \emph{i.e.,}

-It is known that this interaction can generate an exponential number of conjunctions or force an algorithm to process nondeterminism.
+It is known that this interaction can generate an exponential number of conjunctions or force an algorithm to deal with nondeterminism.
 For instance, the $\sqcup$-rule used in standard tableaux may produce an exponential number of tableaux \cite[p.84]{baader2017}.
-In order to avoid this issue, we would weaken disjunction by removing Property~(\ref{intro-dist}) and retaining the following properties:
+In order to avoid this exponential blow-up, we would weaken disjunction by removing Property~(\ref{intro-dist}) and retaining the following properties:

-If the semantics of a DL can be described as set of independent properties such as Properties~(\ref{intro-existsforall})-(\ref{intro:weakdist2}) (i.e., each logical constructor described by several properties instead of the standard way with set membership), then it is more flexible to introduce new logics with different complexity of reasoning.
+If the semantics of a DL can be described as set of independent properties such as Properties~(\ref{intro-existsforall})-(\ref{intro:weakdist1}) (i.e., each logical constructor described by several properties instead of the standard way with set membership), then it is more flexible to introduce new logics with different complexity of reasoning.
 A category-based approach offers this possibility.
 In such an approach, it is surprising that all properties responsible for intractabitity are independent.
 Hence, a knowledge engineer could renounce Properties~(\ref{intro-existsforall}) and (\ref{intro-dist}) when modelling knowledge.
 The following example presents a situation where negative knowledge can be represented using a weakened negation/universal restriction constructors without losing expected results.

 \begin{example} In SNOMED CT, there are numerous terms that represent negative knowledge such as $\mathsf{does\_not\_contain}$, $\mathsf{absence\_of}$, $\mathsf{unable\_to},\mathsf{contraindication}$.
 One can find in this ontology, a statement ``$\mathsf{Renal\_agenesis}$ characterizes patients who do not have ($\mathsf{absence\_of}$) $\mathsf{Kidney}$".
 To take advantage of the semantic relationship between a relation $\mathsf{has\_part}$ and a negative term such as $\mathsf{absence\_of}$, one can express this relationship as an axiom in a DL allowing for $\tuple{\sqcap, \exists, \forall, \neg, \sqsubseteq}$ as follows: